bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

   [Core] <-> [Python Interpreter] : Bareos Plugin API

-  [Python Interpreter] <-> [Python Module] :  load and use [Python Module] <-> [Python Plugin Files] : Python Plugin API
+  [Python Interpreter] <-> [Python Extension Module] :  load and use [Python Extension Module] <-> [Python Plugin Files] : Python Plugin API

-The Python plugin creates a Python interpreter with either Python 2 or Python 3 which then loads the corresponding Python module.
+The Python plugin creates a Python interpreter with either Python 2 or Python 3 which then loads the corresponding Python extension module.
 Afterwards the interpreter loads the Python script configured in the *Plugin* fileset setting and executes it.

-As the Python module for the Python plugin is now available outside of the Daemon Python Plugin.
-It is now a real stand-alone Python module implemented in C which can be loaded and tested independently.
+As the Python extension module for the Python Plugin is now available outside of the Daemon Python Plugin.
+It is now a real stand-alone Python extension module implemented in C which can be loaded and tested independently.

-Definitions required for the Python plugin callbacks into the Bareos core are now **compiled into** the *bareos[fd|sd|dir]* Python module, and the Python files containing the constant definitions have been removed.
+Definitions required for the Python plugin callbacks into the Bareos core are now **compiled into** the *bareos[fd|sd|dir]* Python extension module, and the Python files containing the constant definitions have been removed.

-To access these values, every Python plugin imports the corresponding Python module and can access the variables immediately:
+To access these values, every Python plugin imports the corresponding Python extension module and can access the variables immediately:

 .. code-block:: python
    :caption: bareosfd: accessing compiled-in constants: